Data protection and freedom of information

 - the Freedom of Information Act is about all other kinds of information.

-The Council is actively seeking to meet its obligations in law, and these obligations include a right of access to Council Information, both personal and general.
+The Council's obligations in law include a right of access to Council Information, both personal and general.
+These obligations include:

 - Ensuring information held about individuals is accurate, relevant and subject to clear archival and disposal policies.